shark-cat6005/shark-cat6005/README.md

 # にゃー～！！

 Welcome to my GitHub profile!
-I'm **shark-cat6005**, a Minecraft Bedrock Edition script creator and web enthusiast.
+I'm **サメ猫ちゃん**, a Minecraft Bedrock Edition script creator and web enthusiast.
 Here's a little more about me:

 - I create **Minecraft Bedrock Add-ons** and work on **custom scripts** to improve gameplay.
   - I focus on creating better mods and maintaining popular ones I’ve made.